djredman99-org/csharp-create-and-link-teams/README.md

 ## How It Works

-1. The application connects to GitHub's SCIM API to fetch all available enterprise groups
+1. The application connects to GitHub's External Groups API to fetch all available external groups
-2. For each SCIM group:
+2. For each external group:
    - Checks if a corresponding GitHub team exists
    - If no team exists, creates a new team with matching name
-   - Links the team (new or existing) to the SCIM group using GitHub's external groups API
+   - Links the team (new or existing) to the external group using GitHub's Teams API
 3. Provides detailed logging of all operations

 ## Error Handling